 - .IE Domain Profile Report: A comprehensive exploration of the .ie database.
 The latest edition assesses the impact of Covid-19 and analyses the numbers and types of .ie domains registered in the first six months of 2021.

 - .IE Consumer Trust: When it comes to shopping online consumer trust is vitally important.
 We asked 1,000 Irish consumers what makes them trust businesses when shopping online.

 - Digital Trends in Ireland: Reveals Ireland’s attitudes to and use of internet technology, our online shopping habits, and the digital behavioural divides between Dublin and Ireland’s regional towns.

-How to get an accurate website quote
+Get an accurate website quote

 SME Online Success Stories

 See how having an online presence with a .ie website helped these businesses grow.